 Debugging the clock often involves isolating the pallet from the escapement so each portion can be debugged independently.
 A great feature of this design is that the pallet can be removed without taking the entire clock apart.
-Remove the hands and set the place the inverted clock over a filament spool.
-Take out the two screws holding frame\back\right to remove the pallet.
+Remove two screws holding frame_back_right to remove the pallet.
 The pallet can be rotated 180 degrees on the pendulum shaft so the pallet arms do not touch the escapement.